qmuloadmin/FreeNote/README.md

 If your system doesn't comply with the opendesktop.org standard for themes, the current fallback default of KDE [Breeze](https://github.com/KDE/breeze-icons) will be used.

-Currently, you can drag images from your local filesystem, ~~but not from a web browser, for instance (yet)~~.
+Currently, you can drag images and animated GIFs from your local filesystem.
 You can click anywhere and start typing, format the text, move any item around on the page, one at a time.
 Bulk selection and dragging will be added later.
+Items can be sent to the back and brought to the front so text can lay over an image, or even a playing GIF.
+Items can be renamed (mostly pointless for now, but will be useful for linking later).

+Changes are saved automatically every 3 seconds after a change occurs.
+This is debounced so it doesn't occur every single change if they occur in quick succession.
+Currently, there is no way to save on-demand (will be added when normal menus are added).

 Here is a screenshot of the apearance, as of now, on Linux:
 ![Linux Screenshot](screenshots/freenote_ss.png)